NessieCircuits/Riotee_SDK/docs/hardware/sensor_shield.md

 ## Low power operation

-To minimize the power consumption of the shield, disable the microphone by setting high pin D5 and put the SHTC3 into sleep mode with `shtc3_init()` in the `startup_callback()` and whenever not needed.
+To minimize the power consumption of the shield, disable the microphone by setting high pin D5 and put the SHTC3 into sleep mode with `shtc3_init()` in the `earlyinit()` and whenever not needed.

 For an example, take a look at the [VM1010 example](https://github.com/NessieCircuits/Riotee_SDK/tree/main/examples/vm1010).